rodmcnew/neural-backpropagation-example/README.md

-The purpose of this repo is to show an extremly simple example of how neural netowork backpropagation can be coded.
+This repo shows an extremly simple example of how neural netowork backpropagation can be coded.

 See `src/shallow_network.py` for the simplist example.
 This is a shallow network so it contains no hidden layers.